Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

 The MotoSuiveur® system is electrically controlled using typical components as shown in the figure below.

-MotoSuiveur® system is controlled by hoist control.
+MotoSuiveur® system is controlled by hoist commands.
 No external control is needed.

 .. note::
    It is recommended hoist main power supply and MS main power supply are separated.

 .. note::
-   SIGUREN TECHNOLOGIES STRONGLY ENCOURAGES RECOMMEND MS MAIN POWER SUPPLY TO BE SEPARATED FROM E-STOP.
+   SIGUREN TECHNOLOGIES RECOMMENDS that the power supply to the MotoSuiveur® System should not be cut off by the E-stop button.

 .. figure:: ../../_img/MS_Unit/MS-Electrical-description.jpg